TiagoDiass/TiagoDiass/README.md

 ### Hey there! 👋

 - :man_technologist: Fullstack Web Developer with focus on Front-end.
 I am passionate about building projects that impact people's lives :dizzy:
-- 🔭 Currently studying React and Next.js, both with TypeScript and UI tests
 - :briefcase: Currently working as a Junior Front-end Developer with React
 - 💻 Techs: Javascript, Typescript, Vue.js, React, Next.js, Sass, Node.js, and **more**
 - :books: Currently studying Analysis and Systems Development at Fatec Mogi Mirim